Spatial Voting with Incomplete Voter Information: Computing Necessary Winners

 \section{Computing Necessary Winners}

-In this section, we show that the necessary winner problem can be solved in polynomial time for every positional scoring rule and for every fixed number of dimensions.
-Hence, the tractable cases of $\nw$ of partial orders are also tractable for partial spatial profiles.
+In this section, we show that the necessary-winner problem can be solved in polynomial time, similarly to $\nw$ (as stated in \Cref{thm:classification}), for every positional scoring rule and for every fixed number of dimensions.

-\begin{theorem} Let $d$ be fixed. $\nwpar{d}$ is solvable in polynomial time for every positional scoring rule. \end{theorem}
+\begin{theorem} Let $d \geq 1$ be fixed. $\nwpar{d}$ is solvable in polynomial time for every positional scoring rule. \end{theorem}

 The remainder of this section is devoted to proving \Cref{thm:nwd}.
-To determine whether a candidate $c$ is a necessary winner for a given a partial spatial profile $\P$, we use the same concept from the algorithm for $\nw$ given partial orders \citep{DBLP:journals/jair/XiaC11}: $c$ is \e{not} a necessary winner if and only if there exists another candidate $c'$ and a ranking completion $\R$ where $s(\R, c') > s(\R, c)$.
+To determine whether a candidate $c$ is a necessary winner for a given partial spatial profile $\P$, we use the same concept from the algorithm for $\nw$ given partial orders \citep{DBLP:journals/jair/XiaC11}: a candidate $c$ is \e{not} a necessary winner if and only if there exists another candidate $c'$ and a ranking completion $\R$ where $s(\R, c') > s(\R, c)$.
 To this end, we iterate over every other candidate $c'$ and compute the maximal score difference $s(\R, c') - s(\R, c)$ among the ranking completions $\R$ of $\P$.
-Observe that it is sufficient to consider each voter $v_j \in V$ separately and compute the maximal score difference $s(R_j, c') - s(R_j, c)$ among the ranking completions $R_j$ of $P_j$, since we can sum these values to obtain the maximal value of $s(\R, c') - s(\R, c)$.
+Observe that it suffices to consider each voter $v_j \in V$ separately and compute the maximal score difference $s(R_j, c') - s(R_j, c)$ among the ranking completions $R_j$ of $P_j$, since we can sum these values to obtain the maximal value of $s(\R, c') - s(\R, c)$.
 Then, $c$ is not a necessary winner if and only if the maximal score difference is positive for some candidate $c'$.

-The difference between our algorithm and the one for partial orders is the way we compute the maximal score difference for an individual voter $v_j$.
-We show that for a partial spatial voter, we can enumerate all the ranking completions in polynomial time and compute the score difference in each ranking.
-This is not possible for partial orders since the number of ranking completions in that model can be exponential in $m$.
+The difference between our algorithm and the one for partial orders is in the way we compute the maximal score difference for each voter.
+We show that for a partial spatial voter, we can enumerate all ranking completions in polynomial time and compute the score difference in each ranking.
+This is impossible for partial orders, where the number of ranking completions can be exponential in $m$.

-In the remainder of this section, we prove that we can indeed enumerate the ranking completions of a single voter in polynomial time.
-We start with an algorithm for the one-dimensional case and then generalize it to any fixed dimension $d>1$.
+Next, we prove that we can enumerate the ranking completions of a single voter in polynomial time.
+We will use a geometric concept from the proof of \citet{jamieson2011active} of a polynomial bound on the number of possible complete rankings of a given vote.